Dr Ben Worthy

 Lecturer in Politics

 I joined Birkbeck College in 2012.
-My research interests include Government Transparency, Open Data, Political Leadership, British Politics, Digital Democracy and Public Policy and Policy-making.
-I have written articles for Governance, Parliamentary Affairs and Public Administration as well as a number of reports and presented evidence to the Justice and Public Administration Select Committees.
-I am also the IRM for the Open Government Partnership.
+My research interests include Government Transparency, Political Leadership, British Politics, Digital Democracy and Public Policy.
+I have written articles for Governance, Parliamentary Affairs and Public Administration, presented evidence to the Justice and Public Administration Select Committees and worked as an independent reporter for the Open Government Partnership.
+I also present the Westminster Watch Podcast with Dermot Hodson.

 To read more about my current research you can take a look at the following:

 - My research blog on Transparency and Open Data here

 - My blog on Political Leadershiphere.